-Half a century later, where mowing the lawn and an occasional campout are as close as I get to the frontier, I feel more like Wallach, who runs into seven hired guns who all found Jesus at the same time.
-Wallach can’t comprehend his bad luck.
+Half a century later, where mowing the lawn and an occasional campout are as close as I get to the frontier, I feel more like bad guy Eli Wallach, who runs into seven hired guns and damned if they didn’t all find Jesus at the same time.
+Wallach is a middle-management crook who steals what he wants from the peasants but otherwise, seems affable enough.
+And he can’t comprehend his bad luck.
 His last words, to Brynner:

 “You came back for a place like this.
 Why?
 A man like you?
 Why?”